UKCloud/documentation/articles/azure/azs-how-create-scale-set.md

     ![New option in favourites panel](images/azsp_newmenu.png)

-3. In the *Everything* blade search **'Virtual machine scale set'** and then select it from the search results.
+3. In the *Everything* blade, search for **'Virtual machine scale set'** and then select it from the search results.

     ![Searching for scale set](images/azs-browser-button-scale-set-menu.png)

-4. In the *virtual machine scale set* blade select **Create**.
+4. In the *Virtual machine scale set* blade select **Create**.

     ![Create scale set button](images/azs-browser-button-create-scale-set.png)

-5. In the *BASICS* page, enter the following information:
+5. On the *BASICS* page, enter the following information:

-    - **Virtual machine scale set name** - The name of the scale set.
+    - **Virtual machine scale set name** - The name of the virtual machine scale set.

     - **Operating system disk image** – The operating system disk image for the virtual machines in the scale set.

         > [!Note]
-        > Scale sets currently do not support CentOS 7.2 on Azure Stack.
+        > CentOS 7.2 is currently unsupported on Azure Stack.

     - **Subscription** - This is your UKCloud for Microsoft Azure subscription.